alexjlockwood/roll-off-club/docs/getting-started/avoiding-desync.md

 Transfering to the same small ledge as someone else is very dangerous and should be avoided if possible.
 Keep an eye out for what others are doing during the timeout and try to plan ahead if you notice someone transfering to a small ledge.

 TODO: give example of 5 waller + easy 4 and/or easy 4 + grand canyon?

+## Avoid jumping in front of others

+Jumping in front of others is very dangerous for the other players as it puts them at risk of being body blocked or simply losing the momentum required for the jump.